ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql/README.md

 This database will be located in the primary BlueMix region.
 In this README a secondary BlueMix region is utilized as a disaster recovery site for the MySQL database.

-### Set up VPN Service in two IBM Bluemix regions
+### Set up VPN Service in two IBM BlueMix regions

-1. Create VPN service in the primary IBM Bluemix region, for example, US South.
+1. Create VPN service in the primary IBM BlueMix region, for example, US South.

 2. Under Manage, add a new Gateway Appliance.
 Ensure that the destination consists of all single containers and all scalable groups.
 Note the IP Address of the Gateway Appliance.

    If desired, the IKE and IPSec Policies can be updated, but the defaults should be fine.

-3. Using the CF CLI, login to the other IBM Bluemix region, for example, United Kingdom (https://api.eu-gb.bluemix.net).
+3. Using the CF CLI, login to the other IBM BlueMix region, for example, United Kingdom (https://api.eu-gb.bluemix.net).
     ```
     # cf login -a <bluemix-api-endpoint> -u <your-bluemix-user-id>
     ```

-4. Set target to use your Bluemix Org and Space.
+4. Set target to use your BlueMix Org and Space.
     ```
     # cf target -o <your-bluemix-org> -s <your-bluemix-space>
     ```